clab/fast_align/README.md

     ./fast_align -i text.fr-en -d -o -v -r > reverse.align

-Using [other](http://www.cdec-decoder.org/) [tools](http://www.statmt.org/moses/), the generated forward and reverse alignments can be *symmetrized* into a (often higher quality) single alignment using intersection or union operations, as well as using a variety of more specialized heuristic criteria.
+These can be symmetrized using the included `atools` command using a variety of standard symmetrization heuristics, for example:

+    ./atools -i forward.align -j reverse.align -c grow-diag-final-and

 ## Output